Smog towers ‘quick fix’, no scientific evidence they tackle pollution long-term: experts | Headlines

 In November 2019, an expert panel estimated that Delhi will need a total of 213 anti-smog towers to battle the pollution crisis.

-In 2018, China built a 100-metre smog tower in Xian.
-The project led to noticeable improvement in air quality in the city, according to the researchers from the Chinese Academy of Sciences, who monitored the project.
+In 2018, China built a 100-meter smog tower in Xian.
+The project led to a noticeable improvement in air quality in the city, according to researchers from the Chinese Academy of Sciences who monitored the project.

 However, experts in India were unimpressed.